 RISAT assumes an obligation to advance knowledge through the research and scholarship of its faculty and students.
-The University's research and scholarship mission takes expression in a variety of forms ranging from basic studies on the nature of things to applied research directed at particular problems to contributions to literature and the arts.
+The Institute's research and scholarship mission takes expression in a variety of forms ranging from basic studies on the nature of things to applied research directed at particular problems to contributions to literature and the arts.
 Within its means RISAT provides internal financial support for research and scholarship.
 Simultaneously, it pursues with vigor external sources of support.
 Research financed primarily by outside grants, makes an important contribution to this mission.
 In addition to their intrinsic value, research and scholarship reinforce the instructional mission of the Institute.
 Wherever possible, students are involved in research projects, and the results of research and scholarship are integrated into related courses of instruction.
 Application of research and scholarship to problems and concerns of the country's business and industry and to its scientific, educational, governmental, and health and human-service agencies serves also to reinforce the public service role of the University.

 Our activities in communications systems lie mainly in digital communications, coding theory and cryptography.
 We have an active group of researchers in LDPC codes.
 Some of this research, of designing LDPC codes based on extremal graphs is leading the way to some of the very best communication systems available.